 Oil flour paste:

 - 2 Tbsp bacon fat/chicken fat melted (or use coconut oil or butter)

 - 2 Tbsp all purpose flour 16 grams

 Preparing the dipping sauce:

-Place all the ingredients for dipping sauce in a small saucepan and bring to a gentle boil and let the sugar melt.
+- Place all the ingredients for dipping sauce in a small saucepan and bring to a gentle boil and let the sugar melt.
 Set aside

-Preparing the pancakes:
+Flatten the dough into pancakes: